ilex-paraguariensis/yerbamate/README.md

 mate init deepnet
 ```

-This will generate the following structure:
+This will generate the following empty project structure:

 ```bash
 /